web-dom/stdwasm/README.md

 # Why create a new standard library?

 `stdwasm` is a subset of `stdlib` that's more appropriate for web assembly and is minimal capabilities.
-The C standard library, while great at memory management and file based system calls, contains many ideas meant for a variety of architectures and system capabilities that may not reflect the web or other places web assembly might run.
-Representing these differences currently requires many complex binding and setups (like emscripten) that makes web assembly code locked to an api of imports it may not even use.
-If you need environement capabilities (DOM access or file access), bring your own that actually reflect the system your web assembly runs in (such as [web-dom](https://github.com/web-dom/web-dom/) for DOM access).
-The hope of `stdwasm` is to create an ecosystem of libraries that make highly optimized web assembly libraries that work well together and are portable the many places web assembly runs.
+The C standard library, while great at memory management and file based system calls, contains many ideas meant for a variety of architectures and system capabilities that may not reflect the web or other places web assembly might run (wasmer, embedded, etc.).
+I have concerns for complex bindings (like emscripten offers that) that makes web assembly code written in C locked to an api of imports it may not even use.
+Building an app that uses `stdwasm` and needs environement capabilities (like DOM access or file access), would have you bring your own that reflect the system your web assembly runs in (such as [web-dom](https://github.com/web-dom/web-dom/) for DOM access) hopefully creating less magic about what's going on.
+This project hopes to create an ecosystem of libraries that encourage  highly optimized web assembly libraries that work well together and are portable the many places web assembly runs.

-To be specific `stdwasm` will not include
+To give specific examples of what `stdwasm` will not include:
 * `fprintf`, `fopen` that work on files
 * `printf` and logging functions